Qafoo/build-commons/src/site/rst/index.rst

 Configuration
 =============

-There is a set of base configuration options you mght want to configure in your ``build.properties`` file.
+There is a set of base configuration options you might want to configure in your ``build.properties`` file.

 Project properties